Chart Color Schemes

 Mill Park - South is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Mill Park - South's population was around 11,605 as of November 2025.
-This showed an increase of 365 people from the 2021 Census figure of 11,240.
-The change was inferred from ABS data showing an estimated resident population of 11,322 in June 2024 and an additional 111 validated new addresses since the Census date.
-This resulted in a population density ratio of 2,354 persons per square kilometer, placing it in the upper quartile nationally according to AreaSearch's assessment.
-Overseas migration contributed approximately 69.4% of overall population gains during recent periods.
+Mill Park - South's population was approximately 11,605 as of November 2025.
+This figure represents an increase from the 2021 Census count of 11,240 people, a rise of 365 individuals (3.2%).
+The change is inferred from ABS estimates: the population was 11,322 in June 2024 and there were 111 validated new addresses since the Census date.
+This results in a density ratio of 2,354 persons per square kilometer, placing it in the upper quartile nationally according to AreaSearch assessments.
+Overseas migration contributed approximately 69.4% of overall population growth recently.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered, it utilises VIC State Government's Regional/LGA projections from 2023 with adjustments made using weighted aggregation methods.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on the latest population numbers, a significant increase in the top quartile of national areas is forecasted, with Mill Park - South expected to grow by 3,038 persons by 2041, indicating an overall increase of 23.7% over the 17-year period.
+By 2041, the area is forecasted to grow by 3,038 persons based on latest annual ERP population numbers, reflecting a total increase of 23.7% over 17 years.

 Frequently Asked Questions - Population